 A backup is just a snapshot of your website.
 This should be done regularly, and the backup should be kept securely in the cloud by a third party.
 A good WordPress backup tool needs to do four things:

-Before we talk about how to setup WordPress backups, let’s consider backups offered by many web hosts (including all those we recommend).
+Before we talk about how to setup WordPress backups, let’s consider backups offered by many web hosts (including all of those we recommend).
 If you use a host offering backups, do you need to worry about a separate backup service?

 In short, yes.
-While backups offered by web hosts are useful to have, you shouldn’t rely on them, and you should always also use a third party backup system.
+While backups offered by web hosts are useful to have, you shouldn’t rely on them, and you should always also use a third-party backup system.

-Keeping a backup with a third party (such as those we’ll recommend in a moment) increases redundancy and will ensure your site is as safe as possible.
+Keeping a backup with a third party (such as those we’ll recommend in a moment) increases redundancy, and will ensure your site is as safe as possible.
 Now that we’ve established the fact that literally everyone should be using a backup service, let’s look at the best options.